derekmarcotte/hfm/README.md

 outcome of the test results in a state change, other commands can be executed.

-It is designed to be a general purpose tool, by having both the tests and the state change commands be interpreted by a shell, such as /bin/sh.
+It is designed to be a general purpose tool, by having both the tests and the state change commands be executed by the operating system.
+For example, one could write the test in shell or c, and have it called through the exec facility.

 An example application is to poll other network services for health, and to take actions based on their health status changes.